 (iii) The world population has grown very rapidly.
 Why?

 Answer: The world population has not been stable and has increased manifold due to advancements in science and technology.
-Science and Technology has increased the food production and development in healthcare facilities has helped in reducing death rate.
+Science and Technology have increased food production and development in healthcare facilities has helped reduce the death rate.

 (iv) Discuss the role of any two factors influencing population change.